-71. Calculating interest on overdue rates and service charges
+71. Overdue rates and service charges, calculating interest on

 (1) Interest on rates and service charges, and the costs of any proceedings to recover such charges, that remain unpaid after the date of becoming due and payable (the due date) is to be calculated on a simple interest basis for the number of days from the due date until the day before the day on which a payment is received by the local government.